ftc2/interview-notify/README.md

 ### testing notifications

-`interview_notify.py --topic your_topic --log-dir /path/to/logs --nick your_nick --bot-nicks Gatekeeper,your_nick -v`
+`interview_notify.py --topic your_topic --log-dir /path/to/logs --nick your_nick --bot-nicks Gatekeeper,your_nick -v --textual`

 then type `Currently interviewing: your_nick` in IRC.

 if it doesn't work, maybe you have a wonky log file format. try with `--no-check-bot-nicks`:

-`interview_notify.py --topic your_topic --log-dir /path/to/logs --nick your_nick --no-check-bot-nicks -v`
+`interview_notify.py --topic your_topic --log-dir /path/to/logs --nick your_nick --no-check-bot-nicks --textual -v`